 I achieved the flavor combination that I wanted by using brown sugar, toasted and salted pecans, and caramel both in the cake and drizzled over the cake.

-For my Pecan Pie Pound Cake Recipe I used brown sugar along with granulated sugar.
+For my Pecan Pie Pound Cake Recipe, I used brown sugar along with granulated sugar.
 Brown sugar adds a deeper, richer flavor.
 Think about a chocolate chip cookie (minus the chocolate chips) versus a sugar cookie.
-The brown color and deeper flavor of a chocolate chip cookie comes from the brown sugar whereas a traditional sugar cookie is made with granulated white sugar.
-There’s a huge different in taste, right?
+Brown sugar gives chocolate chip cookies their brown color and more complex flavor whereas granulated white sugar doesn’t have that depth of flavor.
+There’s a huge difference in taste, right?

 I also used Sugared Pecans, again to add another layer of texture and flavor.
 You can use salted and toasted pecans if you don’t want to make Sugared Pecans.
 The taste will be ever-so-slightly affected so if you have time I highly recommend making the sugared pecans.

-Finally, to acquire the Pecan Pie ‘gooey-ness’, I used Caramel Bits throughout the batter.
+Finally, to acquire the Pecan Pie gooey-ness, I used Caramel Bits throughout the batter.
 (You can also find Caramel Bits in this recipe.)
-Caramel Bits are chewy balls of caramel ideal for baking in cakes and cookies…. or eating by the handfuls.
+Caramel Bits are chewy balls of caramel ideal for baking cakes and cookies…. or eating by the handfuls.
 I don’t judge!

 - Read through the recipe before beginning

-- Use real butter.
-I also find that name brand ingredients make a better tasting pound cake.
+butter.
+I also find that name-brand ingredients make a better-tasting pound cake.
 Use the best vanilla you can afford always.

 - Measure carefully.
 Extra flour or sugar can make a huge difference when baking.
 Read this post on how to correctly measure flour.